trpc/trpc/www/docs/further/further-reading.md

 > I've gotten asked several times about differences with Blitz.js and started outlining some differences [on Twitter](https://twitter.com/alexdotjs/status/1436654002477969411).
 If you think the below comparison is wrong in any way, please don't hesitate to reach&nbsp;out.
 > &mdash; [Alex&nbsp;/&nbsp;KATT](https://twitter.com/alexdotjs)

-The philosophy of the _"Zero-API data layer"_ is the main common denominator in tRPC & Blitz but it is solved in different ways - Blitz solves the data layer by a custom compiler &amp; tRPC solves the data layer by advanced type inference.
+The philosophy of the _"Zero-API data layer"_ is the main common denominator in tRPC & Blitz.

-The key difference is that Blitz is a full-stack framework and tRPC is a library mainly targeting the data layer and doesn't have strong opinions about the rest of your stack.
+Blitz adds this data layer into Next.js core, resulting in a more native, integrated DX.
+But tRPC is a standalone library that can be used with any app or framework without buying in to the Next.js runtime.

+### Benefits with both tRPC and Blitz

+- Don't have to mess with REST or GraphQL
+- Well-tested & production-ready
+- HTTP caching of queries
+- Works great with React Native (although Blitz doesn't yet have good docs or utils for this)

 ### Benefits with tRPC

-- Easy HTTP caching of queries as requests are made with `GET` rather than `POST`
 - Query batching out-of-the-box
-- Not tied to React as it has no custom build pipeline
+- Not tied to React or the Next.js runtime
-- Works great with React Native
-- Well-tested & production-ready
 - Can be added to existing brownfield projects and adopted incrementally
 - WebSockets transport
 - Subscription support